 At-Home Opt-In Testing Forms:

-Please email completed consent forms to firstname.lastname@example.org or print and submit to your school nurse.
+Please download the pdf document, complete the document and email the form to firstname.lastname@example.org or print and submit it to your school nurse.

 There are no chemicals used whatsoever on our testing swabs.
 The BROAD institute, our testing facility, uses cotton swabs very similar to a q-tip with no additives or chemical agents.